Equality and Diversity Policy

 Special Educational Needs and Disability Act 2001

-- Jodie (Romford setting) Patricia (Ongar setting) are our named person(s) who co-ordinates our Equality and Diversity policies and procedures.
+- Darby (Romford setting) Patricia (Ongar setting) are our named person(s) who co-ordinates our Equality and Diversity policies and procedures.

 - Our nursery is open to all members of the community.
 We advertise our service widely and reflect the diversity of members of our society in our publicity and promotional materials.
 We provide clear information in a clear and concise language, whether in written or spoken form.